Top 10 Dogs That Look Like Bears

 Newfoundland dog breed has gorgeous, enormous brown eyes, which gives it an uncanny resemblance to a bear.

-These dog breeds were initially used as a working breeds for fishing boats and docks.
+These dog breeds were initially used as a working breed for fishing boats and docks.
 They were used for pulling nets for fishermen and hauling wood from the forest, so they are naturally strong and sturdy.

 These dogs are also excellent swimmers, like grizzly bears, partly due to their webbed feet.
 They can be found on rescue teams, ready to leap into the water to save a life or two.

 Depending on the coat color, one can easily mistake a Newfoundland dog lumbering around the yard for a small brown bear or spectacled bear.
-They have a flat, long, coarse coat that comes in various colors like gray, brown, black, or white.
+They have a flat, long, coarse coat in various colors like gray, brown, black, or white.

 Contrary to their giant and robust nature, these dogs can be very gentle in an adorable manner.
 Little wonder, then, that they are often referred to as gentle giants in the canine world.